officialarijit/officialarijit/README.md

 -->
 <h2 align="center"> Hi 👋 , I'm Arijit Nandi <br/></h2>

-- 🧑‍💼 I work as **AI researcher at Big Data and Data Science Unit of Eurecat - Centro Tecnológico de Cataluña, Barcelona, Spain**.
+- 🧑‍💼 I work as **AI researcher at the Big Data and Data Science Unit of Eurecat - Centro Tecnológico de Cataluña, Barcelona, Spain**.
 - 🧑🏻‍🎓 **Ph.D. (pursuing) in AI at UPC Universitat Politècnica de Catalunya, Barcelona, Spain.**
-- 🌱 I’m currently working on Real-time emotion classificiation from physiological data (EEG, ECG, GSR etc.) streams in E-Learning.
-Also developing Federated Learning based application for the same.
+- 🌱 I’m currently working on Real-time emotion classification from physiological data (EEG, ECG, GSR, etc.) streams in E-Learning.
+Also developing a Federated Learning-based application for the same.
 - 📚 I’m currently learning: **XAI, MLOps**.
 - 💬 Ask me about: **Federated Learning | Data Streaming | Affective Computing | Docker.**
 - 👯 I’m looking to collaborate on **Federated learning and its application in real-time emotion recognition** |